-Monte Cavallo di Pontebba / Rosskofel is actually a small massif, consisting of some peaks and rocky towers.
-Even more, on the very good Tabacco map (No. 018) the highest point of the massif is due to an error the summit of Creta di Pricot, 2252m, standing a bit towards the East of the summit of Monte Cavallo di Pontebba / Rosskofel, marked with 2252 m.
+Monte Cavallo di Pontebba / Rosskofel, 2239 m, is actually a small massif, consisting of some peaks and rocky towers.
+On the otherwise very good Tabacco map (No. 018) the highest point of the massif is due to an error the summit of Creta di Pricot, standing a bit towards the East of the summit of Monte Cavallo di Pontebba / Rosskofel, marked with 2252 m.
 Its correct altitude is 2233 m.
-Even more towards the East the main ridge of the massif is lowering, but the point 2203m is still a strong rocky peak and even the last rocky elevation, Anticima Est, 1971 looks from the eastern side like a powerful bastion.
-All these peaks are forming towards the North a nice, up to 500m high north face, which is so beautifully seen from the nice Winkel valley below it.
+Even more towards the East, the main ridge of the massif is lowering, but the point 2203 m is still a strong rocky peak and even the last rocky elevation, Anticima Est, 1971 m, looks from the eastern side like a powerful bastion.
+All these peaks are forming towards the North a nice, up to 500 m high north face, which is so beautifully seen from the nice Winkel valley below it.
 When you reach the summit over the N wall, you find yourself on a nice, grassy plateau, and you wouldn't think that also the southern slopes of the massif are very steep and rocky.
 No normal route goes over them and only when going by the East ridge route, you realise, how steep and rocky these slopes are.

 North of the summit of Monte Cavallo di Pontebba / Rosskofel the massif ridges branch.
-Beyond the Notch 2044m two sharp towers stand, closing the upper part of the Winkel valley.
-These are Torre Clampil, 2079m and Torre Winkel, 2040m.
+Beyond the Notch 2025 m (Forca Clampil) two sharp towers stand, closing the upper part of the Winkel valley.
+These are Torre Clampil, 2079 m and Torre Winkel, 2040 m.
 The second crest branches/continues towards the West.
-The first high summit in it is Creta di Pricotic, 2225m which is divided from the rest with two notches.
-Mountains towards the West are less significant and are lowering down into the Valle di Aip, wihle towards the South quite a strong ridge goes, culminating first in the Creta di Rio Secco, 2203m, and then lowering more significantly down to the Val Pontebana.
+The first high summit in it is Creta di Pricotič, 2225 m which is divided from the rest with two notches.
+Mountains towards the West are less significant and are lowering down into the Valle di Aip, while towards the South quite a strong ridge goes, culminating first in the Creta di Rio Secco, 2203 m, and then lowering more significantly down to the Val Pontebana.
 In the chapter of routes description, some more side summits will be mentioned.

 Like from all summits in the Carnic Alps main ridge, also from Monte Cavallo di Pontebba / Rosskofel you have a great panorama on all sides.
 The contrast between icy summits of Hohe Tauern on the North and rocky summits of Carnic and Julian Alps on the South is very nice.
 And on the West, the Dolomites mountains are clearly seen.

 Also in a mountaineering sense Monte Cavallo di Pontebba / Rosskofel is very diverse.
 No ascent on it is just an easy hike.
-Probably the easiest one (I haven't tried it) is the Ferrata Contin, or perhaps the other ascent, coming from the NW from Sella di Aip / Rudnig Sattel (saddle), but also this one has a few stretches of easy climbing (UIAA I-).
+The easiest one is coming from the NW, from Sella di Aip / Rudnig Sattel (saddle), but also this one has a few stretches of easy climbing (UIAA I-).
 Over the East ridge a very demanding marked path ascends, it's actually an exposed easy climb (UIAA I), protected by a fixed rope only on one (not the hardest) place.
 Over the North face a very nice marked route goes.
-It is not protected and requires on a long section (some 200m of altitude) easy climbing (UIAA II+).
+It is not protected and requires on a long section (some 200 m of altitude) easy climbing (UIAA II+).
 In Torre Clampil and Torre Winkel there are two real ferratas, one of them very hard.
 Many ascents on side summits are not marked and all require easy scrambling or climbing up to UIAA degree II.
 And finally, rocky walls of the mountain massif offer also some opportunities for harder climbs.
 In Good conditions it is possible to ski down by the normal ascent route.
 Also the western summits are suitable for skiing, if one has appropriate skillls.